 Home / Pink Floyd Timeline / Pink Floyd History 1971

-Following on from the previous chapter, Covering Atom Heart Mother and Syd Barrett’s solo album Barrett and only solo concert, this chapter covered Meddle and Live at Pompeii.
+Following on from the previous chapter, Covering Atom Heart Mother and Syd Barrett’s solo album Barrett and only solo concert, this chapter covers the compilation album Relics, recording and release of Meddle and Live at Pompeii.
+It also tantalisingly touches on the beginnings of Dark Side of the Moon too.

 1971 Pivotal Year for Development